unlock bootloader samsung vaultkeeper

 However, these are just the beginning.
 There are a plethora of other modifications that you could make full use of.
 Flashing custom binaries, gaining administrative rights, replacing the device’s stock recovery with a custom one are just some of the noteworthy ones.
 There is just one prerequisite that you need to a checkmark, and that is an unlocked bootloader.
 And in this guide, we will help you with just that.
 Given below are the steps to unlock the bootloader on any Samsung device, keeping in mind the new VaultKeeper security check.

-Unlock Bootloader: Benefits and Risks
+Samsung Unlock Bootloader: Benefits and Risks

 Unlocking your device’s bootloader is like opening the gate to a plethora of opportunities.
 You could flash various Custom ROMs, install Custom Recovery (like TWRP), try out tons of mods and hacks, and most importantly- root your device.
 The latter could be done via TWRP (flashing Magisk ZIP via TWRP) or without TWRP (by patching and flashing the stock boot. img).
-After you get administrative privileges, you could then try out a ton of Magisk ModulesXposed Framework, Substratum Themes, among others.
+After you get administrative privileges, you could then try out a ton of Magisk ModulesXposed Framework, Substratum Themes, and Viper4Android, among others.

 However, they do bring in a few uninvited risks as well.
 To begin with, it will trip the Knox counter of your device.
 This will straightway make your Samsung device’s warranty null and void.
 Furthermore, all the apps that depend on this Knox will no longer function.
 These include the likes of Samsung Pay and Secure Folder.
 Likewise, apps like Google Pay and Pokeom Go might no longer function.
-Netlfix Widevine L1 Certification will also be degraded to L3, as a result, you wouldn’t be able to watch videos in HD.
-With that said, if you are ready to proceed ahead, then here are the steps to unlock the bootloader on any Samsung device.

 How to Unlock Bootloader on any Samsung Device [New VaultKeeper Method]

 Well, the OEM had already put in a few stringent measures in the form of Prenormal RMM State and DEFEX.
 Add to it the New Vaultkeeper mechanism, and things turned out to be quite complicated.
 Fortunately, its fix is relatively simple and we have shared that below.
-Before this mechanism was introduced, you only had to enable a toggle and your job was done.
+Before this mechanism was introduced, you only had to enable a toggle, and your job was done.
 However, now you will have to execute a few extra efforts as well.

-Thankfully, they are easy to do and takes only a few seconds.
-So on that note, let’s begin the guide to unlock the bootloader on any Samsung device.
+Thankfully, they are easy to do and take only a few seconds.
+So on that note, let’s get started.
+The below process will wipe off all the data from your device.
+So take a complete device backup and only then proceed ahead.
 Droidwin and its members wouldn’t be held responsible in case of a thermonuclear war, your alarm doesn’t wake you up, or if anything happens to your device and data by performing the below steps.

 STEP 1: Enable Developer Options on Samsung